uoregon-libraries/newspaper-curation-app/changelogs/2023-12-29-job-refactor.md

 ### Changed

 - Dev: jobs now have a way to signal more than just success or temporary failure.
-This is primarily needed for the API jobs where we need a "not failed, but wait and retry" status while waiting on ONI to complete a task.
+This is primarily needed for the upcoming API jobs where we need a "not failed, but wait and retry" status while waiting on ONI to complete a task, but also allows the rare fatal failure to signal the processor not to retry a job at all.
-  But it will also (someday) allow us to make some jobs fail immediately when there's an obvious problem that can't be retried.